stanwu4/SecuritiesAndFuturesP2/README.md

 Fields explanations: instrumentId id of future being traded counterIp counterIp clientIp clientIp exchangeIp exchangeIp WeightedLantency weighted lantency (divided by 10^6) effRatio efficiency ratio changeRatio change ratio TrueLatencyDx latency median each day (divided by 10^6)

+For Part 3, your task is to find the number of days with no data for a specific combination.

+Select a period of 7 consecutive days.
+For each of the 7 days, do the same job in phase 2.
+For the combinations in last day's result, find out which day they first appeared in the past 7days.
+After you find out their day of first appearance, find the their number of days with no data after this day.